-Below is a partial list and description of EarthAction's past campaigns along with links to campaign materials.
+Below is a partial list and description of EarthAction's past campaigns and projects along with links to campaign materials.
 All materials can be downloaded and reprinted without permission.

 POWER TO THE PEOPLE!
 2007